lescientifik/discovr/README.md

 # discovr

 A shiny app for quick univariate exploration of a dataset

-A small change to test git integration with rstudio